poliva-optionti/rest-bundle/README.md

 ## Configuration

+### Symfony Translator
+If you are using Symfony 4.0, before using this package you need to install the translation component.
+You can do this with:

+    composer req translator

+Flex will take care of everything.

 ### Route Loading
 There's no need for a custom route loader like Knp's RestBundle.
 Simply load your Api Controllers with the following config, and your routes will have consistent names: